jaworra/Ensemble-ANFIS/README.md

 <small>Figure 5.
 SOM-ANFIS training results </small>
 </div>

-In the below Figure (5, 10, 50,100 ensemble model), we illustrate a boxplot of the ensemble-ANFIS models forecasting error for All Ordinaries value.
+In the below Figure (5,10,50,100 ensemble model) we illustrate a boxplot of the ensemble-ANFIS models forecasting error for All Ordinaries value.
 The outliers specified by the end of whisker in each boxplot represent the extreme magnitudes of the forecasting error within the testing phase along with other statistics; upper quartile, median and lower quartile.